majumded/perquet-file-viewer/README.md

 ---

-# SQL Server Data Pipeline User Manual
+# Parquet Data Pipeline User Manual

 ## Overview

-The SQL Server Data Pipeline is a tool designed to extract data from SQL Server databases and save it as Parquet files.
+The Parquet Data Pipeline is a tool designed to extract data from SQL Server databases and save it as Parquet files.
 This manual explains how to set up, configure, and run the pipeline effectively.

 ## Table of Contents